ibanknatoPrad/emuDownloadCenter-wiki/Contact.md

-You can mail any questions regarding to EDC to
+You can mail any questions regarding emuDownloadCenter to

 :envelope: phoenixinteractive#hotmail*com (replace # with @, and * with .)